 For babies older than 6 months: Apply to all areas of the body, but be careful around the eyes.
-If your baby rubs sunscreen into her eyes, wipe her eyes and hands clean with a damp cloth.
-If the sunscreen irritates her skin, try a different brand or sunscreen with titanium dioxide or zinc oxide.
+If your baby rubs sunscreen into their eyes, wipe their eyes and hands clean with a damp cloth.
+If the sunscreen irritates their skin, try a different brand or sunscreen with titanium dioxide or zinc oxide.
 If a rash develops, talk with your child's doctor.

 Here are 5 ways to relieve discomfort from mild sunburn: